What is Bear Put Spread?

-Difference Between Bear Put Spread vs Bear Call Spread
+Bear Put Spread Vs Bear Call Spread

-|Maximum loss is equal to the net premium paid.||Maximum loss is equal to the spread minus net premium credited.
+|Maximum loss is equal to the spread minus net premium credited.

 |The bear call spread results in net premium inflow at inception.

-|The bear call spread strategy makes more sense when markets increased substantially and volatility is favorable in call writing due to huge call premium and expectation are of market consolidating or falling marginally.
+|The bear call spread strategy made more sense when markets increased substantially, and volatility is favorable in call writing due to huge call premiums and expectation of the market consolidating or falling marginally.

 A bear put spread performs best when the underlying stock’s price falls below the short put’s strike price at expiration.
 Therefore, the ideal forecast is “modestly bearish.”